Aprilart Dolls

 I seemed to always be into creating something, from macrame' in the 70's to wreaths and bowers in the 80's and thanks to my new neighbour I made ceramics in the early 90's.
 The curious thing is I never made these things with intent to keep them.
 Since I was an "at home" mom, I was always looking for ways to make some income without going to work outside the home.
 I always sold what I made, and lucky for me, people bought my products!

-Around 1995 that same neighbour, Janis Boisclair, introduced me to sculpting with polymer clay.
+, Janis Boisclair, introduced me to sculpting with polymer clay.
 I started to make my own character sculpts along with Janis and soon we were exhibiting our work at various doll shows in Southern Ontario.
 But I still had that love for pretty dolls, big and small, that could be redressed.
 While attending a doll show in London I saw some porcelain fairies and asked an exhibitor named Joanne Wilson, a porcelain artist and instructor, if she would make me one.
 She said no, but I could come and make my own at her place.
 So I went to her class and was just going to make a fairy.
 I ended up making 10 and by the time I was done, I was hooked!
 I loved working with porcelain, it's texture is so soft and smooth, not coarse like ceramics and I couldn't get over the wonderful way the china paints blended.
 I asked my friend's mother (Fran Constant) to make my doll clothes and I was back in business selling at doll shows again!

 As time went on I started painting the eyes on most of them, mainly to save money at first, but for some reason I seemed to have a knack in painting great looking eyes and now constantly endeavour to create depth and personality in all my dolls through the eyes by learning new ideas and techniques.
 Over the last 7 or 8 years I have also learned to sew my own doll clothes.
 It still amazes me considering I couldn't figure my way through a pattern and now I make my own!